 If the issue is with your cat’s behaviour and you’ve considered giving them up, it might be worth visiting your vet to see if they can help.
 They can refer you to a registered cat behaviourist, who will be able to advise how best to improve your cat’s behaviour.
 Cats are aggressive or anxious for a reason and helping solve the issue can result in a happier household.

 Before looking into cat rehoming due to expensive medical bills, do some research.
 Some veterinary practices offer payment plans or financial assistance, and other organisations such as PDSA or Blue Cross may be able to assist with medical bills.
 For neutering your cat, you may be eligible for financial help.

-If you find that you, or a family member, can no longer cope with a pet, there might be no other option but to rehome the cat.
-If this is the case, it is important to remember the following steps to ensure your feline companion is safe.
+If you find that you, or someone you know, can longer cope with a pet, there may sadly be no other option but to rehome the cat.
+If this is the case, it is important to remember the following steps to ensure the cat you are rehoming is safe and well.

 If you need more advice on cat rehoming, speak to our National Information Line